 The dwarf type showed precocious anthesis and dehiscence, and had a greater pollen germination percentage on its stigma than the tall type.

 Phalsa is propagated by seed as well as vegetative means.
 These are discussed below:

 a.
-Seed propagation
+Seed propagation in Phalsa

 Phalsa is commercially propagated by seed.
 Since variability does not exist in phalsa, seed multiplication is quite convenient and cheap.
 Also, the seedling plants of phalsa are fairly true to type i.e. similar to mother plant.
 The freshly extracted seeds should be used for raising seedlings.

 These seeds loose their viability in 90-100 days under ordinary storage and 175-185 days under cold storage.

 Its seeds require 15-20 days for germination, and seedlings get ready in 3-4 months for transplanting in the field.
 Seeds sown immediately after extraction gave highest germination percentage and shortest germination period (Singh and Jindal, 1979).
 The vertically placed seeds germinated faster than the other treatments (Singh, 1995).

 Singh et al. (1961) reported that both wood type and planting date influence rooting of phalsa.
 A treatment with auxins (IAA, IBA, NAA) improve rooting of difficult to root hardwood cuttings of phalsa (Yadava and Rajput, 1969), ground and air layers (Mohammed and Chauhan, 1970).

 Its plant is readily propagated by rooting of hardwood cuttings as well as layering (Samson, 1986).
 The best treatment for propagation through stool layering were 10,000 ppm IBA and 5,000 ppm IBA + 5,000 ppm catechol (Prasad et al., 1989).